ouyangsl/android-platform-tools-base/bazel/README.md

 1. Add the dependency to the `ARTIFACTS` or `DATA` in the `tools/base/bazel/maven/artifacts.bzl` file.

-  * If the artifact is needed as a compile or runtime Java dependency in Bazel, then add it to `ARTIFACTS`.
+  * In most cases, it should be added to `DATA`.
+For instance, if the artifact is only used in the `data` section of rules (e.g., it's used as a Gradle dependency artifact in tests), or if the artifact is going to be used to build Android Studio (i.e., added to an IntelliJ IDEA library either in `.idea/libraries/*.xml`, or an inline library in `*.iml` files), then use `DATA`.
+Note that the Android Studio build case requires running `iml_to_build` which generates a `java_import` rule that wraps the files listed in the library.

-  * If the artifact will only be used in tests as data (i.e., passed into `maven_repository` rules), then add it to `DATA`.
+  * If you need to use the artifact directly in the `deps` or `runtime_deps` section of a `(maven|kotlin|java)_library` rule, then add it to `ARTIFACTS`.
+This will bring the artifact, and all of its transitive depdendencies to the Java classpath of such rules that depend on it.

 2. Use the following script to download the artifacts and update the `BUILD.maven` file.